 Chrysler cars are equipped with double acting Oriflow shock absorbers.
-Oriflow shock absorbers provide a smoother, steadier ride with greater comfort and stability, which is particularly noticeable at high speeds or on rolling or rough roads.
 In the Oriflow shock absorber, resistance is built up slowly at beginning of stroke so as not to jolt passengers.
 This resistance is increased to a maximum at mid stroke and is tapered off to zero at end of movement.
 The major part of dampening is accomplished at high velocity mid-operation of stroke where no jolt can originate.
-There can be little jolt at beginning and at end of stroke because both velocities of movement and resistance offered by the shock absorber are low at those points.
+There can be little jolt at beginning and at end of stroke because both velocities of movement and the resistance offered by the shock absorber are low at those points.
 This simply means that the piston encounters minimum resistance at beginning of stroke and is gradually slowed down by increased resistance due to fluid velocity through the orifices.
 In turn, slow movement of piston causes fluid velocity to decrease and offer minimum resistance at termination of stroke.